DwimaGB/Handwritten-Digit-Recognition/README.md

 1. Data Preprocessing: Run the data_preprocessing.py script to preprocess the MNIST dataset into a suitable format for training:
 2. Train the model on the preprocessed data by running model_training.py
 3. Model Testing with Test Data by model_testing.py.
-4. Testing with New Data by digit_drawer.py an simple gui test.
+4. Testing with New Data by digit_drawer.py an simple GUI test.

 ## Requirements
 - Python 3.7+